matter-labs/zksync-web-era-docs/docs/dev/fundamentals/zkSync.md

 ## zkSync in comparison

 zkSync [stands out remarkably](https://blog.matter-labs.io/evaluating-ethereum-l2-scaling-solutions-a-comparison-framework-b6b2f410f955) in security and usability among existing L2 scaling solutions.
-Thanks to the combination of cutting-edge cryptography and on-chain data availability, zkRollup (the core network of zkSync) are the only L2 scaling solution that doesn't require any operational activity to keep the funds safe.
-For example, users can go offline and still be able to withdraw their assets safely when they come back, even if the zkRollup validators are no longer around.

-In the following sections, we will cover some attributes of zkSync.

-## Transaction types

-zkSync supports Ethereum's "legacy" (pre-EIP2718) transaction types, EIP1559 transaction type, and its custom EIP712 transactions.
-You can use transactions of this type to use zkSync-specific features like account abstraction.
-Additionally, it is only possible to deploy smart contracts with this type of transaction.

-Knowing the details about the transaction format is not required to use zkSync's SDK, but if you are curious, you can read more about it [here](../../api/api.md#eip712).

 ## Confirmations and finality